June 26: Today in Royal History

 June 26, 1914 – Birth of Princess Sophie of Greece and Denmark, Princess of Hesse, Princess of Hanover, sister of Prince Philip, Duke of Edinburgh, at Mon Repos on the isle of Corfu, Greece

-Sophie married twice, both descendants of Queen Victoria as she was.
+Sophie married twice, both her husbands were descendants of Queen Victoria as she was.
 Her first husband was Prince Christoph of Hesse, the son of Prince Friedrich Karl of Hesse and Princess Margarete of Prussia, a granddaughter of Queen Victoria.
 Prince Christoph was killed in a plane crash during World War II.
 Her second husband was Prince Georg Wilhelm of Hanover, the son of Ernst August III, Duke of Brunswick, a descendant of King George III through his son Ernest Augustus, King of Hanover and Duke of Cumberland, and Princess Viktoria Luise of Prussia, the only daughter of Wilhelm II, German Emperor who was a grandson of Queen Victoria.

 Unofficial Royalty: Princess Sophie of Greece and Denmark, Princess of Hesse, Princess of Hanover